tinymovr/Tinymovr/docs/studio/usage.rst

 Issuing Commands
 ################

-You can read variables and issue commands using the respective Tinymovr handle, e.g.:
+You can read/write variables and issue commands using the respective Tinymovr handle, e.g.:

 .. code-block:: python

-    tmx.device_info
+    tm1.encoder

 or

 .. code-block:: python

-    tmx.set_vel_setpoint(0)
+    tm1.controller.pos_setpoint = 10000

-Where x is the device ID.
+Replace "tm1" with the correct device ID if necessary.
 Full tab completion is available.

 Multiple Instances
 ##################

-In order for multiple Tinymovr instances to coexist in the same network, they need to have unique IDs.
+In order for multiple Tinymovr instances to coexist in the same CAN network, they need to have unique IDs.
 The default ID is 1.
 To assign different IDs to each board, follow the method below:

 1. Connect a single Tinymovr to the bus and launch Studio.
 The board will be assigned the default ID, 1, and will be accessible as tm1.